fenago/apache-cassandra/lab_5.md

 the breaking backward compatibility of Python 3 that makes the migration of so many libraries written in Python 2 to Python 3, a very long way to go.
 Hence, the coexistence of Python 2 and Python 3 is expected for quite a long time in future.
-For this book, Python 2.7.x is used.
+For this course, Python 2.7.x is used.

 The following steps are used to install Python 2.7 in Ubuntu using a terminal: